adamgordonbell/fibhatchery/tutorial.md

 I want a way to quickly test my changes end to end, but all solutions to that have always left me wanting.
 I could point everything to a staging environment, which is a real pain for Kafka messages.
 I could try to run everything locally or make sure I have integration tests that test across service boundaries and depend on a slow CI/CD cycle to catch any issues.

-But if I could spin a copy of the whole world from scratch, from my branch – an environemtn that just contained my changes – and then destroy it at the end, I would be so happy.
+But if I could spin a copy of the whole world from scratch, from my branch – an environment that just contained my changes – and then destroy it at the end, I would be so happy.

 Thankfully, doing this with Pulumi and the Pulumi automation API is possible.
 If all the infrastructure and services are described as a Pulumi program, I can automatically set up and tear down an environment.
 Then, if I use the Pulumi automation API, I can have a script in my language of choice in my repo that sets and tears down an ephemeral version of my environment as needed.